Mohamedelmahdy01/DevOps_Summaries/SystemAdmin/maharatech/System_Administration_I.md

 ### **Transferring Files Using Secure Copy (SCP)**

-`scp` is used to transfer files between local and remote systems over SSH.
+`scp` is used to transfer files between local and remote sys tems over SSH.

 #### Examples:
 - **Transfer file from local to remote**: